aferreroc/ansible-checkinf/README.md

-Ansible playbook to test multicast with iperf
+Ansible playbook to test multicast with iperf and open-mtools